GuVictory/dev_ops_labs/Lab4.md

 * `terraform` folder with two workspaces is present
 * TF.md file is present and contains best practices for terraform
 * The workspace with Virtualbox configuration is present
+* Vagrantfile is present and used in terraform
 * Screenshot with 3 VMs in TF.md
 * The workspace with GitHub repository configuration is present
 * Your repository is imported to terraform and configurations are applied